matthew-boston/terraform-aws-static-website/README.md

 ## Introduction

 This is a Terraform module that deploys infastructure for a static website.
-Designed to besuper simple for developing wanting to quickly deploy a website.
+Designed to be super simple for developing wanting to quickly deploy a website.

 ## What's Created